h-larsson/IMAM_TDDMRG/README.md

 GS_PATH = '..'
 prev_logbook = GS_PATH + '/H2O.lb'
 ```
 which result in `prev_logbook = '../H2O.lb'` tells the program to load the logbook file located under the parent directory to be used as a reference for several input parameters in the current input file.
 Input parameters assigned with `'logbook'` will take the value of the corresponding input parameters stored in the specified logbook file.
-For example, in the above input `inp_basis` and `wfn_sym` will be assigned with `'cc-pvdz'` and `'A1'`, respectively.
+For example, in the above input `basis` and `wfn_sym` will be assigned with `'cc-pvdz'` and `'A1'`, respectively.
 The use of logbook file is highly encouraged since it minimizes accidental errors in providing the correct value to some input parameters.

 The parameter `nCAS` is given an explicitly typed value instead of the string `'logbook'` even though the loaded logbook has an information about it.
 This is because `nCAS` is used further down for constructing `ann_orb`.
 This is an example of exceptions in which you should not use the value from a logbook file.